awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.md

 ### Limitations<a name="AuroraPostgreSQL.Replication.Replicas.SRO.limitations"></a>

 The following limitations apply to Aurora Replica's with improved availability:
-+ Global DB Aurora Replicas aren't supported\.
++ Global DB Aurora Replicas in the secondary AWS Regions aren't supported\.
 + Aurora Replicas don't support online replication recovery if one is already in progress and will restart\.
 + Aurora Replicas will restart when your DB instance is nearing the transaction ID wraparound\.
 For more information on transaction ID wraparound, see [Preventing Transaction ID Wraparound Failures](https://www.postgresql.org/docs/current/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND                     )\.
 + Aurora Replicas can restart when the replication process is blocked under certain circumstances\.